EmberLynn/ArkanoidClone/README.md

     a.
 Make ball a round sprite
     b.
 Make paddle a dog (BARKanoid is the name, afterall)
     c.
-Have a set of various backgrounds for the LevelRenderer to use
+Have a set of various backgrounds for the LevelRenderer to use 3.Regardless if it matters in pygame, I'd like to load and unload assets such as screens 4.Find better way to import modules in directories.